-What is a latched or counter input, how they work and how to configure them?
+What is a latched or counter input, how do they work and how to configure them?

 A counter stores the number of times a particular event has occurred.
 Brainboxes ED series includes a 32 bit counter in non-volatile memory, which is stored even when the device is switched off and restarted or reset.